OutWooods/mars-rover/README.md

 ## Information

-I did the actual technical part in 2:45 (with 30 minutes planning before hand - apologies, I did this over the time limit).
+I did the actual technical part in 2:45 (with 30 minutes planning before hand so 3:15 total,so this did go over the time limit).

 ## Next steps